UBC-DSCI/dsci-310-student/tutorials/tutorial-4.md

 Notes:
 - Notice how `{renv}` made the experience easier for a new user
-- `{renv}` has other advanteges besides making it easy to install the R dependencies of a project.
+- `{renv}` has other advantages besides making it easy to install the R dependencies of a project.
 For instance:
     - Isolate the dependencies of a project from the rest of the system
     - Manage dependencies